NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 one, that will result in an error.
 The match points can be moved around by right-clicking to turn on this mode, and then dragging them with the mouse.

-When done creating interest points, use the ``IP matches -> Write GCP file`` menu item to generate a ground control point file containing the selected points.
+When done creating interest points, use the ``IP matches -> Write GCP file`` menu item to save the GCP file.
+The matches can be saved from the same menu, and can be loaded and edited later (editing cannot be done for GCP).

-If above the reference DEM and GCP file were not set, the tool will prompt for their names.
+If above the reference DEM and GCP file were not set, the GUI will prompt for their names.

 GCP can be visualized in ``stereo_gui`` (:numref:`stereo_gui_vwip_gcp`).